FMMT666/launchpad.py/README.md

       - scrolling from left to right still has some issues ("quick hack drawback" :)
     - implemented same scrolling behaviour for the Pro Launchpad
     - Mk2 LedCtrlXY() now does nothing if x/y are out of range (were clamped to 0 or 8 before)
+    - MK2 LedCtrlXYByCode() now also exits if x/y values are out of range
     - added LedCtrlXYByRGB() for Mk2/Pro; pass color arguments as list [r,g,b]
     - tried to clarify "Mk1" color and x/y origin mode for Pro pads in the doc
     - added ButtonStateXY() for Mk2 and Pro
+    - device name search patterns now are case insensitive

 ### CHANGES 2016/11/XX: